Preventing Account Fraud

 - Be cautious.
 View any email request for financial information or other personal data with suspicion.
-Do not reply to the email and do not respond by clicking on a link within the email message.
+Do not reply to the email or respond by clicking on a link within the email message.

 - Don't open emails or attachments from unknown sources.
-Be suspicious of any unexpected email attachments even if they appear to be from someone you know.
+Be suspicious of any unexpected email attachments, even if they appear from someone you know.

 - Go directly to the company website by opening a new browser window and typing in the Web address.

-- Contact the actual business that allegedly sent the email to verify if it is genuine.
+- Contact the business that allegedly sent the email to verify its authenticity.
 Call a phone number or visit a website that you know to be legitimate, such as those provided on your monthly statements.